lyhbio/lyhbio.github.io/_publications_test/2009-10-01-paper-title-number-1.md

 ### Abstract

-This study introduces adaptive multi-view learning (AMVL), a novel methodology that integrates chemical-induced transcriptional profiles (CTPs), knowledge graph (KG) embeddings, and large language model (LLM) representations to enhance the predictive power of drug repurposing.
 Drug repurposing offers a promising alternative to traditional drug development by identifying new therapeutic uses for existing drugs, which significantly reduces cost and time.
 However, current methods often rely on limited data sources and simplistic assumptions, restricting their ability to capture the multifaceted nature of biological systems.
+This study introduces a novel adaptive multi-view learning (AMVL) method that integrates chemical-induced transcriptional profiles (CTPs), knowledge graph (KG) embeddings, and large language model (LLM) representations to enhance the predictive power of drug repurposing.

 ### Highlights